Nicolagg/Data_Engineering_Certificate/Modul_16_Real-Time_Bus_Tracking_Web_Application/README.md

-# Real-Time Bus Tracking Web Application with Data Analysis
+# Modul 16: Real-Time Bus Tracking Web Application with Data Analysis
 ## Abstract:
 In this project, we enhanced an existing web application prototype, initially developed to display hardcoded positions of buses along MBTA Route 1 using Mapbox.
 The main objectives were to add real-time tracking and data analysis features.
 We integrated a MySQL database running in a Docker container to store real-time data fetched from the MBTA API every 10 seconds.
 The application then performed Change Data Capture (CDC) on MySQL, propagating any changes to a MongoDB database for further analysis.